 While there may be multiple options to help you with your recovery process, there’s still an ongoing debate on whether it’s actually safe to take anti-craving medications.

-Sure, we know that various treatments like detox, rehabilitation, and sober living homes might decrease and help with your substance cravings.
+Sure, we know that various treatments like detox, rehab, and sober living homes might decrease and help with your substance cravings.
 Plus, there are therapies like psychosocial therapy and meditation.
 Although, should you take anti-craving medications whenever you’re craving the drug or alcohol that once lead to your downfall?

 Those called “medications for addiction treatment” will surely prevent overdoses and support long-term recovery.
 Currently, there are three drugs that have been approved by the FDA, and these are the following: